 Your eyes also communicate many important cues to your inner state.
 Most importantly, you need to strike the right balance between too much and too little staring at the people to whom you’re speaking.
 Too much and you can make the other person uncomfortable; too little and you’ll seem disinterested.
 You also want to avoid making superfluous insulting gestures such as the sarcastic eye roll, even if you think you won’t be detected.

 On the positive side, there’s nothing quite like a friendly twinkle in the eyes to put other people at ease and take an immediate liking to you.
 Again, this doesn’t need to be over the top, nor should the eye twinkle be brought out at solemn occasions.
 Under ordinary circumstances, however, a twinkle can break the ice, make you appear to be a welcoming person, and give others a cue to the fascinating wit that lurks within you.
-Be careful, though, that you don't go so far as to wink.
-Remember the disastrous results that Sarah Palin suffered after her wink-embellished debate performances.
+(Be careful, though, that you don't go so far as to wink.)

 With your neck holding your head high, you’ll also be more likely to align your posture.
 Keep your back straight and your shoulders from lurching forward to add to the impression that you’re confident and in control of your feelings.
 On the other hand, if you want to appeal to someone’s sympathetic side, you can sag a little all around, because you will look more in need of help.
 A chronic sagging posture, though, tells other people that you don’t feel very good about yourself.
-As an aside, over time, that slumping will lead you to develop health problems.
-Those admonitions from your elders when you were growing up to "stand up straight" were right!
-But for the moment, keep yourself upright, but not ramrod stiff, and you let the world know that you feel comfortable in your body and, by extrapolation, good about yourself.
+Keep yourself upright, but not ramrod stiff, and you let the world know that you feel comfortable in your body and good about yourself.

 Attached to your upper torso are, of course, your arms and hands.
 These upper limbs provide many opportunities for body language failures if you’re not careful.
 You communicate anxiety or boredom when your hands fidget and anger when you cross your arms tightly.
 If you place your arms akimbo, you can unintentionally look arrogant.
 Of course, if you want to look angry or arrogant, these are great ways to communicate those feelings.
 If you’d rather not, then find some neutral way to keep your hands and arms from getting in the way of the positive impression you want to make.
-I was once told by a very accomplished colleague that the best thing to do with your hands, while you’re sitting, is to hold them in your lap- not clutch- but gently hold together.
-The folded hands also keep you from over-gesticulating, another body language trap that can cause your feelings to spill out by the gallon.
+I was once told by a very accomplished colleague that the best thing to do with your hands, while you’re sitting, is to gently hold them together in your lap.
+The folded hands keep you from over-gesticulating, another body language trap that can cause your feelings to spill out by the gallon.
 When you’re standing, you need to find a similarly neutral way of letting your hands rest comfortably either at your sides or on some other convenient resting place.

 Anxiety can translate very directly into an unconscious leg-shaking (or foot-tapping, which I’ll get to shortly).
 People with jittery legs apparently burn off more calories, but there are definitely better ways to work off those extra pounds, at least when you're in public situations.
 Shaking your legs while sitting sends a giant message to everyone around you about your inner feelings of anxiety or irritation or both.
 Your legs are the largest area of your body, so when they move, it’s pretty hard for others not to notice.
 You can cure yourself of this bad habit by replacing the shaking motion with another action that will simultaneously calm you down.
 Crossing your legs at the ankles is the equivalent to folding your hands in your lap and doing both at the same time will greatly settle your feelings while it ramps up your poise factor.

 Your feet also communicate confidence or fear by the way they move you from place to place.
 Your stride should be strong and your gait as steady as you can manage, depending on your age and health.
 When you practice good posture, it will be easier to walk in a self-confident manner.
 On the other hand, slouching, slumping, or skulking makes you seem afraid of where you’re heading.
-You’re giving off the unconscious cues by doing so that you fear the direction you’re taking.
+You’re may suggest, by doing so, that you fear the direction you’re taking.
 Wearing the right shoes can help cinch the deal.
-Flip-flops, 4-inch stilettos, or shoes that just plain don’t fit can cause you to teeter or, worse, fall.
+Flip-flops, four-inch stilettos, or shoes that just plain don’t fit can cause you to teeter or, worse, fall.
 It’s hard to recover your self-composure after taking an embarrassing tumble.